saferpay/sndbx/texts/intro.md

 ## <a name="capture-batch"></a> Capture and Daily Closing

 These two features are extremely important Saferpay features.
-Depending on the means of payment, the two can be directly associated with each other and they must be carried out for cash flow to the merchant’s account.
+Depending on the means of payment, the two can be directly associated with each other and they must be carried out for the cash flow to be initiated to the merchant’s account.

 ### <a name="capture"></a>Capture